-In the following interview, Michael R. Kobett, Senior Technical Trainer at cmdLabs discusses 1:1 with Rake Narang, Editor-in-Chief of Info Security Products Guide, how prevalent are social engineering attacks and what can be done to combat them.
+In the following interview, Michael R. Kobett, Senior Technical Trainer at cmdLabs discusses 1:1 with Info Security PG, Editor-in-Chief of Info Security Products Guide, how prevalent are social engineering attacks and what can be done to combat them.

 Michael Kobett: Social Engineering can be defined as skillful deception; it’s a form of attack which focuses on people, not technology.
 Therefore, the attacker doesn’t necessarily need a great deal of experience in IT security; he or she needs to be able to conduct research and manipulate people.